 Common applications for cooling systems are for HVAC (heating, ventilation, and air conditioning), or comfort cooling in office buildings, hospitals and schools; or for industrial manufacturing equipment and processes.

-Complicated treatment programs are devised to regulate many factors, all of which contribute to scale, corrosion, or biological contamination, or all three.
+Complicated treatment programs are devised to regulate many factors, all of which contribute to scale, corrosion, and/or biological contamination.
 Here’s a list of the elements that need regulated and why:

 - Total Hardness or Total Alkalinity – measurement of the potential of calcium carbonate scale

 - Chlorides – usually are corrosive to metals

 - Iron – when combined with phosphates can foul equipment

 - Silica – needs a host, usually scale and causes further hard scale deposition

 - Sulfates – can be extremely corrosive to metals

 - TDS – total dissolved solids contribute to scale, foaming, and/or corrosion